-The mission of the Wake Forest University Department of Education is to prepare future teachers, school leaders, and educational policy makers while informing students across disciplines for caring and effective service in classroom, school, community, nonprofit, and public policy positions.
+Wake Forest University’s Department of Education seeks to prepare future teachers, school leaders, and educational policy makers while informing students across disciplines for caring and effective service in classroom, school, community, nonprofit, and public policy positions.

 Students from majors and minors across the Wake Forest campus benefit from taking courses in the Department of Education to learn more about topics such as teaching, learning, policy, literacy, technology, research, leadership, community engagement and social justice.

 The Department of Education offers one major in Elementary Education for prospective elementary school teachers and teacher leaders.